AntiLibrary5/nicools-kitchen/_posts/2025-10-25-tomato-jam.md

 tags: [Add Ons]
 ---

 Men belong in the trash but NOT Food.
 I hate throwing away food, and especially if it's good lebanese tomatoes.
-So here I was, on a saturday morning, contemplating about my life, all the decisions I've took the past 28 years of existence, how Miley Cyrus and I look the same, and what to do with my tomatoes that are dying right in front of me.
+So here I was, on a saturday morning, contemplating about my life, all the decisions I've taken the past 28 years of existence, how Miley Cyrus and I look the same, and what to do with my tomatoes that are dying right in front of me.
 So I womanned up, put my favorite jam and decided to turn my tomatoes into jam.

 ## Ingredients